Strictly speaking, you do not need an attorney for a Social Security disability appeal – you can file and go through the process alone.

-Why Would the SSA Deny Your Claim?
+Why Would the Social Security Administration Deny a Benefits Claim?

-The SSA oversees two distinct disability programs:
+The SSA oversees two distinct disability benefits programs:

 - Social Security Disability Insurance (SSDI) beneficiaries qualify for benefits based on their earned work credits.
 You earn credits by contributing to the Social Security fund through taxes on your wages or self-employment income.
 To be eligible, you usually have to have a minimum of 20 work credits (five years of work).